SumitBana/TensorFlow_MobileNetV2_ImagePrediction/README.md

 1. Make sure you have Python installed on your system.
 You can download it from the official [Python website](https://www.python.org/downloads/).

-2. Install the required libraries using the following commands:
+2. Install the required libraries using the following commands: \n
     • pip install tensorflow
     • pip install pillow